The Sustainable Sites Initiative (SITES™) program is a proud recipient of the following awards:

 US Composting Council

-The award was given to SITES for its role as a major proponent for the creation and maintenance of healthy soils and sustainable landscapes.
+The award was given to the SITES program for its role as a major proponent for the creation and maintenance of healthy soils and sustainable landscapes.

 2011 Gold Medal Award